Skip to main content

 7kW domestic charge points are widely available for use with 32A circuits.
 Virtually all UK homes can have a 7kW home charger installed professionally.
 If you can park off road, this is our recommended solution when driving an electric vehicle.
 Increasing numbers of Fast 7kW chargers are provided to staff by businesses.

 Higher power (22kW) fast charging will normally occur at dedicated public charge bays rather than at home.
+If your home has three-phase then this might be available to you too but it is rare in the UK.
 This will fully charge an average-sized electric vehicle battery in three to four hours.

 Rapid Charger circle